 Written on 31 May 2014

-Fall had arrived and Samuel, who loved the season of fall (most people do), was taking a walk at evening.
+Fall had arrived and Samuel, who loved the season of fall, was taking a walk at evening.
 A soft wind blew on his tan, rugged face and brawny body.
 Samuel stuffed his hands into the pockets of his leather jacket, and for a moment he closed his eyes and slowly sucked in air through his nostrils.
 Walking along the quiet streets of the city he lived in, he could smell rich gardens, all well kept by the people who lived in the colorful houses beside the gardens.

 Samuel didn’t have many problems in life.
 He was a part of a loving church, was very well off financially, and looked hansom wearing a short coat of brown curls atop his head.
 He thought to himself, “The LORD has been very good to me, filling my mouth with good things, yet it seems like something is missing in my life.”